All Saints' Church, Southampton: 18th century

 The foundation stone was laid by the Provincial Grand Master of the Freemasons, Thomas Dunckerley, and the ceremony was also attended by the poet laureate, Henry Pye, who wrote an ode for the ceremony.
 The Mayor of Southampton and other dignitaries were also in attendance.
-The powers awarded to the church's trustees in the 1791 act for fundraising proved insufficient and another act (the All Saints Church, Southampton Act of 1793) was passed two years later to remedy this.
+The powers awarded to the church's trustees in the 1791 act for fundraising proved insufficient and another act, the All Saints' Church, Southampton Act 1793 (33 Geo.
+3. c.
+101), was passed two years later to remedy this.
 The 1793 legislation's introduction reported that the demolition had been completed and construction of the new building was underway.
 The 1791 act allowed the trustees to borrow up to £5,000, and to collect rates on property and rents in the parish of up to one shilling in each pound.
 The 1793 act allowed them to raise an additional £4,000 among other provisions.
 The building was completed in 1795.
 The catacombs of the original church remained intact and were incorporated into the new building.
 This underground cemetery reached slightly beyond the footprint of the actual building, extending under a portion of the High Street itself.
 In addition to the catacombs, a separate graveyard was established, located south of East Street on Back of the Walls (another Southampton street).
 This location was technically outside of the All Saints' parish boundary.

 The first rector of the new church was Richard Mant, who preached a sermon when the building was consecrated in that year.
 In the sermon, Mant made comments which were seen as an abusive attack on the "dissenters" – that is, those Christians who did not exclusively use the Church of England's prescribed forms of prayer – and this prompted a detailed written response from William Kingsbury, the minister of an independent church in Southampton.
 Kingsbury's letter sparked a response from Brian Monckhouse of Oxford, which in turn led to much further debate and publications on the matter including a "pastoral charge" by the Bishop of Salisbury.
 Mant's son, also called Richard, had been born in Southampton in 1776 and went on to become a bishop.
-A further act of Parliament was passed in 1797, after the new building had been constructed and furnished, allowing the trustees to raise up to £4000 more and increasing the percentage they could collect from properties in the parish to one shilling and sixpence in the pound.
+A further act of Parliament, the All Saints Church, Southampton Act 1797 (38 Geo.
+3. c. i), was passed in 1797, after the new building had been constructed and furnished, allowing the trustees to raise up to £4,000 more and increasing the percentage they could collect from properties in the parish to one shilling and sixpence in the pound.